Burp Suite Alternatives: The Complete 2026 Comparison between Escape and Burp Suite

 Can I use Escape alongside Burp Suite?

-Does Escape provide generic remediation guidance like Burp?
+Does Escape provide generic remediation guidance?

 No. Escape provides framework-specific code fixes.
 Instead of "sanitize user input," developers get the exact code for their stack: DOMPurify for React, Pydantic for FastAPI, Spring Security for Spring Boot.
 This significantly reduces developer friction and MTTR.